 This is a 100% online course using a mixture of synchronous and asynchronous format via the Blackboard learning management system (LMS) housed in the MyMason portal, Zoom, and Slack.
 You will log in to the Blackboard course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The Slack page is edle636sum18.slack.com and the Zoom invites will be sent via email.
-The course site will be available at 12:00 PM on June 10, 2018.
+The Slack page and the Zoom invites will be sent via email.
+The course site will be available on June 3, 2019.